Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 	- `Diablo Immortal (Diablo Immobile)` An overlay of someone playing a game on a phone where a finger swipes back and forth, but Llama's Diablo 2 window is on the phone screen.
 	- `Sham Wow` Clips taken from a long Sham Wow commercial presented by Vince.
 Between every video segment, Llama's cursor is replaced with a Sham Wow which erases the pixels on screen by drawing white pixels over the Diablo 2 window where the cursor has been.
 Toward the end, when the special offer is presented for 8 Sham Wows, Llama's cursor is replaced with 8 Sham Wows that erase the pixels on screen.
 	- `Half Screen` Random boxes are placed on Llama's Diablo 2 window to block half of his screen.
-	- `Buzzwords` A robot with the voice of a non-English-dominant ethnicity speaking random English words that somehow sounds cohesive.
+	- `Buzzwords` A robot speaking random English words that somehow forms grammatically correct sentences.

 - **Separate Options**
 	- `Slap Chop` Clips taken from the long Slap Chop commercial presented by Vince.
 Every time Vince uses the Slap Chop in the video, Llama's Diablo 2 is chopped.
 A chop is when the screen is cut in half horizontally and vertically in four even corners and then the corners are randomized.
 It is possible for the four corners to randomize to their original spots.